UCSBCarpentry/CustomLibraryBash/_episodes/07-free-text.md

 ~~~
 {: .bash}

-Here we've made extended use of the pipes we saw in [Counting and mining with the shell]({{ page.root }}{% link _episodes/05-counting-mining.md %}).
-The first part of this script uses the translate command again, this time to translate every blank space into `\n` which renders as a new line.
+Here we've made extended use of the pipes we saw in [Counting and extracting with the shell]({{ page.root }}{% link
+_episodes/05-counting-extracting.md %}).
+The first part of this script uses the translate command again, this time to translate
+every blank space into `\n` which renders as a new line.
 Every word in the file will at this stage have its own line.

 The second part uses the `sort` command to rearrange the text from its original order into an alphabetical configuration.